sandeepshakya2019/Automated-Labeling-for-Aerial-Images/Readme.md

 - `comparision_two_model.ipynb` and `live_prediction.ipynb` are independent of the dataset.
   Pre-trained models are already saved in the `/runs/train/` directory, so you can run these notebooks directly without re-training.

+> **About This Project**

+The section below contains **complete information** about the notebooks, including:

+- Descriptions of each step in the pipeline
+- Details of training and retraining phases
+- Results and performance metrics
+- Gameplay videos generated using both the **initially trained** and **retrained** models

+This documentation is intended to give a clear overview of how the models were developed, evaluated, and applied to real-world video inputs.

 # YOLOv8.ipynb – Training, Retraining, and Visualization Pipeline